-The Holy Spirit thought of the verse about how not tithing is robbing from God (Malachi 3:8-10).
+Immediately, the Holy Spirit thought of the verse about how not tithing is robbing from God (Malachi 3:8-10).
 Still, He reasoned, "Why should I tell him.
-He's ignored everything I tried to tell him.
-He will iust rationalize somehow.
+He's ignored everything I tried to tell him already.
+He will just rationalize it somehow.
 Probably the old excuse, 'Well, that's just an Old Testament verse and not for today.'
 He has decided to do what he wants and will not obey anyway."
-The Holy Spirit spoke to the man no more.
+The Holy Spirit was silent to the slumberer and spoke no more.

-Ten more minutes of dozing continued until finally, the man got out of bed.
+Ten more minutes of dozing continued until finally, the man made another move to get out of his bed.
 He already had formulated his plans for the day.
 He would walk the dog, get breakfast, and hook up the boat and head out to the lake.

 One more local Church of My Own Opinion had just let out, but there would be millions of them meeting all over the world.
 It was the most popular denomination.
-As with most of the meetings, the Holy Spirit's voice was not wanted to be heard, so He was likewise silent in most of their services.
+As with most of the meetings, the Holy Spirit's voice was not wanted to be heard, so He was likewise silent in most of their "services".
 He was very grieved (Eph.
 4:30).